 - It can also be later.

-- Symptoms may go well beyond the (sometimes) visible hot flush, to include:
+- Symptoms may go well beyond the (sometimes) visible hot flush, to include a long-list of physical and emotional or mental issues:

 - Depression or depressed mood